Six tips for the one-person online marketing team

 For example, your primary goal can be to turn more visitors into customers.
 Now, if you’re a new business, you can’t get visitors to buy from you if you don’t have any.
 So the first step to achieving this goal is to get more visitors to your website.

 How?
 There are lots of effective tactics to drive new visitors to your site, including publishing optimised, high quality content and creating ad campaigns on Google and social media to reach and attract the right people.
-You can learn more about these tactics from our free course on getting more visitors and customers to your website.

 Setting goals is one of the most important things you need to do as a one-person marketing department.
 Why?
 Because if you don’t know what you want to accomplish, you won’t know how to get there or what to focus your time and resources on.
 You also won’t know if the results you’re getting are because you’re focusing on the right tactics, or if it’s simply luck.